-In addition to the Internet, marketing research has benefited from other technological improvements including:
+In addition to the internet and mobile technologies, marketing research has benefited from other technological improvements including:

 - Global Positioning Systems (GPS) – GPS enables marketers to track inventory and even track sales and service personnel.
 GPS is also becoming a common feature of customers’ communication devices, such as smartphones, offering marketers the potential to locate and track customers.

 - Virtual Reality and Simulations – Marketers can use computer-developed virtual worlds to simulate real-world customer activity, such as in-store shopping.
-While this research is mostly performed in a controlled laboratory setting, there are emerging virtual worlds on the Internet (e.g., Second Life) where marketers can test concepts and communicate with customers.
+While this research is mostly performed in a controlled laboratory setting, there are emerging research applications involving virtual reality that enable marketers to test new product concepts and gain more insight into customer buying behavior.

 - Data Analysis Software – As we will see in the Planning for Market Research Tutorial, the research process not only includes gathering information, it also involves a full analysis of what is collected.
 A number of software and statistical programs have been refined to give marketers greater insight into what the data really means.
 In fact, everyday spreadsheet programs, such as Microsoft Excel, now offer advanced statistical tools that previously were only available with more expensive computer programs.